wombleton/gitlaw-nz/acts/W/War Pensions Act 1954.md

 ##### 92 Offences

-*   Every person commits an offence against this Act and shall be liable on summary conviction to a fine not exceeding $200 or to imprisonment for 12 months who---
+*   Every person commits an offence against this Act and shall be liable on conviction to a fine not exceeding $200 or to imprisonment for 12 months who---

     *   (a) makes any false statement to or otherwise misleads or attempts to mislead an Appeal Board, the Secretary, a national review officer, or a claims panel, or any other officer or person concerned in the administration of this Act; or